 Whether you'll have to proactively claim for season ticket compensation, or whether it'll be paid automatically, will be determined by individual train operators.

-A DfT spokesperson told us that more operators are beginning to offer automatic compensation payments and that the new franchise operators of East Anglia and Transpennine Express will be offering automatic compensation next year.
+A DfT spokesperson told us that more operators are beginning to offer automatic compensation payments and that the new franchise operators of East Anglia, Transpennine Express and Northern will be offering automatic compensation next year.

 If you've got a weekly season ticket, the DfT says you'll be able to claim for individual delays as you would if you had a daily ticket, although the compensation you receive will be worked out based on a fifth of the price of your weekly ticket (representing the five working days).

 What does the DfT say?